 2. Monthly Maintenance Fees

 Many banks charge a monthly service fee if your balance falls below a certain threshold.
 The Chase Total Checking Account, for example, charges a $12 fee if your minimum daily balance dips below $1,500 unless you make a qualifying direct deposit or you’ve linked up your savings.
-When you’re in the process of closing an account, meeting those requirements might be impossible, so that’s where the fee comes in.
+When you’re in the process of closing an account, meeting those requirements might be impossible.
+That’s where the fee comes in.

 3. Overdraft Fees